WRLZ (AM)

-WRLZ (1160 AM) is a radio station broadcasting a Spanish language Christian format.
+WRLZ (1160 kHz) is an AM radio station broadcasting a Brazilian Portuguese format.
 Licensed to St. Cloud, Florida, United States, it serves the greater Orlando area.
-The station is currently owned by Iglesia el Calvario de Orlando, Inc., through licensee Radio Luz, Inc.
+The station is currently owned by the International Church of the Grace of God.

 WRLZ has been granted an FCC construction permit to increase day power to 14,000 watts.

-1160 AM is United States clear-channel frequency, on which KSL in Salt Lake City, Utah is the dominant Class A station.
+1160 AM is the United States clear-channel frequency, on which KSL in Salt Lake City is the dominant Class A station.